 All students attending the Smith in Hamburg program must attend this meeting.

-Step 3: University registration materials – May 1 for full-year students; December 15 for spring students
+Step 3: Housing Application materials – May 1 for full-year students; December 15 for spring students

 Housing Form (DOC)